qfwc258/circuidipity/content/2015-07-07-minimal-debian.rst

 11. Where to go next ...
 ------------------------

 ... is up to YOU.
-Yeehaw.
+I created a `post-install configuration script <https://github.com/vonbrownie/linux-post-install/tree/master/scripts/debian-stable-setup>`_ that builds on a minimal install towards a more complete console setup, and can also install the `i3 tiling window manager <http://www.circuidipity.com/i3-tiling-window-manager.html>`_ plus a packages collection suitable for a workstation.

 Happy hacking!